 We hate seeing Dirk Nowitzki winding down his career on a middling team but that appears to be his lot.
 The Mavs did little to improve their roster over the offseason and will be counting heavily on internal improvement from Harrison Barnes, Nerlens Noel, and Seth Curry.
 That’s a scary thought considering all three players were written off by their previous teams as recently as a year ago.
 Take the under and enjoy the drawn out start of Nowitzki’s two-year farewell tour.

 Los Angeles Lakers – Over 33.5

-Westgate chose to ignore Lavar Ball’s playoff guarantee when they set the over/under for the Lakers at 33.5 games.
+Lavar Ball’s playoff guarantee was ignored when they set the over/under for the Lakers at 33.5 games.
 It’s a wise decision as the franchise is still in rebuilding mode more than five years after their last postseason appearance.
 2017-18 will be all about nurturing the team’s young core and re-establishing a winning culture as they attempt to lure LeBron James and Paul George to the bright lights of LaLa Land.
 We’re personally taking the over as we think the Lakers have just enough talent to push them past 35 wins.